sonocotta/esparagus-media-center/README.md

 - **USB audio (UAC)** — ESP32-S3 revisions can be built as a USB sound card; the Audio Brick Dual already ships a ready-to-flash UAC build
 - **Full DSP control** on Louder Esparagus and the Audio Brick — the TAS5805M/TAS5825M's on-chip EQ is fully exposed: 15 cascaded biquad sections per channel/amplifier, each an arbitrary peaking filter, shelf, high/low pass, band pass, notch, phase shift, or raw coefficients, plus a crossover builder (and, on TAS5825M units, full PurePath Console 3 tuning replay)

-**Louder Esparagus** and **Amped Esparagus** ESP32-S3 revisions are still work in progress on the hardware side; the firmware side is largely ready, so once those boards ship, the same AirPlay/Bluetooth/DSP behavior described above applies to them too.
+**Louder Esparagus** ESP32-S3 revision is still work in progress on the hardware side; the firmware side is largely ready, so once it ships, the same AirPlay/Bluetooth/DSP behavior described above applies to it too. **Amped Esparagus Plus (S3)** is now real, early-access hardware, but AirPlay firmware for it doesn't exist yet — today it only ships an ESPHome Sendspin image (see [Amped Esparagus](#amped-esparagus) above).

 ### TAS58xx DSP: full parametric EQ and crossover control